logo

 Overview

-This paid summer International Research Experiences for Students (IRES) program is for undergraduates (current or recent graduates) interested in conducting research on ice nucleation in Austria.
+This paid summer International Research Experiences for Students (IRES) program is for undergraduates interested in conducting research on ice nucleation in Austria.
 There has been a resurgence in ice nucleation research within the last decade, largely because of the pressing need to understand the impact of aerosols on precipitation and climate.
 There are several important commercial applications for ice nucleation research, including the production of artificial snow, the freezing and preservation of water-containing food products, the freeze protection of infrastructure, and the potential modulation of weather.

 Dr. Hinrich Grothe, Professor, Technical University of Vienna, Vienna, Austria will host students in his laboratory.
 Participating students will frame questions and conduct research concerning ice nucleation at the interfaces of water, soil, vegetation, and the atmosphere.
 Students will be fully integrated into the Schmale and Grothe labs, and will experience hands on research, group meetings, and close collaboration with other members of related research groups.